 No one has a perfect smile.
 A tooth may have a chip.
 There may be a gap between your two front teeth.
 Maybe your teeth were stained by a reaction to tetracycline as a kid.

-At Schmitt Dental in Clarksville and Brentwood, we can place porcelain veneers in just two appointments.
+At Schmitt Dental in Clarksville, we can place porcelain veneers in just two appointments.

 What Are Porcelain Veneers?